Cherry (comics): Reception

-Amazing Heroes reviewer R.A.
-Jones listed Cherry as one of the ten best titles of 1986, calling it "depraved, disgusting, pornographic, infantile and utterly lacking in any redeeming value", stating "We all need to be offended once in a while" and praising its lampooning of the "saccharine" Archie comics.
+Amazing Heroes reviewer R. A. Jones listed Cherry as one of the ten best titles of 1986, calling it "depraved, disgusting, pornographic, infantile and utterly lacking in any redeeming value", stating "We all need to be offended once in a while" and praising its lampooning of the "saccharine" Archie comics.
 However, Adam-Troy Castro disagreed in a later issue, feeling that the satirical content was the singular joke of the art's resemblance to Archie material.

-She was ranked 82nd in Comics Buyer's Guide's "100 Sexiest Women in Comics" list.
+She was ranked 82nd in Comics Buyer's Guides "100 Sexiest Women in Comics" list.

 In other media

 Unmade film adaptations

 During the late 1980s, Welz made a couple of attempts to make a film version of the series.
-Initially it was planned as a low-budget pornographic film starring Tammy Monroe as Cherry, but Welz withdrew his co-operation after realising the production was a generic porno.
+Initially it was planned as a low-budget pornographic film starring Tammy Monroe as Cherry, but Welz withdrew his co-operation after realizing the production was a generic porno.
 Instead, Berkeley-based company Magic Lightning Productions planned a Cherry Poptart film in 1990, co-produced by Welz and Charles Webb.
 This was intended to be R-Rated, and reportedly attracted interest from Columbia Pictures and New Line Cinema.
 Welz also entered negotiations with an animation studio to make direct-to-video Cherry cartoons.
 However, none of these versions made it into production.